Duofiller/docs/getting started.md

 # Getting started

-This guide is for both the Duofiller and the Duofiller Mono.
+This guide is for both the Mono and Duofiller.

 - Place a drip tray under the filler.
 Always use a drip tray to collect spills under the filler.
 - Make sure the filler is connected to a keg with cold water and keg pressure approximately 1 bar.